-FFH is a game that can ultimately be adapted to your own preferences.
+FFH is a game that is very adaptable to your own preferences.
 You can manage a stable of 5-10 horses in as little as 10-20 minutes a week.
 If you want to become a mega-stable with 500+ horses, it's going to take quite a bit more time.
-You can be just as successful with a small barn as with a large one, though many players have found owning approximately 50-100 racers is a 'sweet spot'.
+You can be just as successful with a small barn as with a large one, though many players have found owning approximately 50-200 racers is a 'sweet spot'.

-In terms of difficulty, you can opt to try to learn every detail of the game to develop the best strategies for winning races and breeding legends.
+In terms of difficulty, you can opt to try to learn every detail of the game to develop the best strategies for winning races, awards, and breeding legends.
 Or, you can play just for fun and not worry too much about all the finer points of the game.
-In any case, there is a certain learning curve to the site and people rarely join and instantly become successful.
-You'll need to take some time to acclimate yourself with the game and learn at least the basic concepts of gameplay.
+In any case, there is a certain learning curve to FFH, due to its complex strategy, and people rarely have instant success.
+You'll need to take some time to acclimate yourself with the features of the FFH and learn at least the basic concepts of racing and breeding.

 |Horse Care Questions|

 |How often should I feed and train my horses?|